Italy’s 19 Most Successful Football Clubs, Ranked

 UEFA CWC: UEFA Cup Winners Cup

-T: Top Tier League Title (Italian Football Championship (IFC) / Serie A)
+C: Top Tier League Championship (Italian Football Championship / Serie A)

 5. Genoa CFC

 Genoa CFC’s fortunes declined, although they won their first and only to date Italian Cup in 1937.
 The club is now a dormant volcano.
-Will the club erupt ever again?
+Will they erupt ever again?

 4. Torino FC